Katinka Hosszú: Personal life

 Katinka Hosszú was born in Pécs, Hungary, the daughter of Barbara Bakos and István Hosszú.
 She is the youngest of three (Gergely and Ádám).
 Katinka grew up in Baja and was coached in swimming by her grandfather, László Bakos until the age of 13.
 Hosszú met her future husband Shane Tusup in 2009, when they were both freshmen at the University of Southern California.
 After being crushed under the pressure of expectations at the 2012 London Olympics and not medalling, she asked her then boyfriend Tusup to become her coach, replacing her coach since her U.S.C. swim team days, Dave Salo.
 After the Olympics, at the Beijing World Cup swim meet, she competed in 8 events, medalling in 5 of them, leading to Chinese newspapers says she was made out of iron, leading to her nickname, The Iron Lady.
 Hosszú married Tusup in 2013.
+She graduated from USC with a degree in psychology.

 In August 2016, Hosszú lost a defamation lawsuit against writer Casey Barrett, magazine Swimming World, and publisher Sports Publications International, Incorporated.
 She had filed the lawsuit in November 2015 after the magazine published an article on its website in May 2015 questioning whether Hosszú was using performance-enhancing substances, despite Hosszú never having been found to use such substances.
 The lawsuit was dismissed because the judge ruled the article to clearly be an opinion piece.
 Hosszú and husband Tusup opened their own swim club in Hungary, Iron Aquatics in September 2016.

 On 16 February 2018 Hosszú filed for divorce from Tusup.
 On 25 May 2018 Hosszú's Facebook page was deleted by Tusup, who was the sole administrator of the page.
 However, on 6 June 2018 she regained access to her Facebook page with the assistance of activist and women's rights defender Matan Uziel.

 In January 2022, Hosszú announced her engagement to her boyfriend since 2019, Máté Layber-Gelencsér.
 The two got married in August 2022.
 Later in the year, a biographical film entitled "Katinka", which portrays her life, was released in theaters.
-In the summer of 2023 the birth of Hosszú's daughter, Kamília Layber-Gelencsér was announced via Instagram.
+Together they have two daughters, born in 2023 and 2025.